 Take 5 Lick 2 [starts at 1:12 in the video]

 In this Paul Desmond lick, you’ll see a line played in both bars, with a different ending for that lick in each measure.

 This is a common jazz phrasing technique found in the solos of many great players, most notably Wes Montgomery on the guitar.

-Here, you’ll play the same phrase in the first half of the both bars, but then resolve that phrase differently in each bar.
+Here, you play the same phrase in the first half of both bars but then resolve that phrase differently in each bar.

 This allows you to use the same line in two measures and not sound repetitive, it’s about developing the idea rather than repeating it exactly.